Mohonk Preserve Strategic Plan: Vision 2020 and Beyond

 - Implement the Mohonk Preserve Foothills Project to welcome members, visitors and community residents to this new Preserve experience

-- Continue training of trailhead assistants and rangers to enhance the visitor experience
+- Continue training of trailhead staff and rangers to enhance the visitor experience

 - Achieve accreditation by the Mountain Rescue Association to continue the rangers’ leadership in vertical rescue